Oratory of the Compagnia di San Bernardino

-The Oratory of the Compagnia di San Bernardino is a place of worship in the Piazza San Francesco in Siena.
+The Oratory of the Compagnia di San Bernardino is an oratory in the Piazza San Francesco in Siena.
 Elevated to minor basilica status in 1925 by Pope Pius XI, it adjoins rooms housing the diocesan museum.
 It is notable for its frescoes from various 16th- and 17th-century Sienese painters like Sodoma and Domenico Beccafumi.
 The oratory is almost adjacent to the Basilica of San Francesco, Siena.

 History

 The confraternity was first recorded in 1273 when it was dedicated to the Virgin Mary and Francis of Assisi.
 It was rededicated as the Compagnia della Madonna della Veste Nera di San Francesco in the 14th century and then as the Compagnia di San Bernardino in 1450 after Bernardino of Siena's canonisation, around which time it began building an oratory.

 Interiors

 The upper oratory was decorated in 1496 with engraved wood panelling and ceilings.
 The wall frescoes were completed a team of painters, and include: